Best Bass Gig Bags & Cases – Easy to Carry Options for Bass Guitars

 Designed for touring in any part of the world, the BG20DN guitar gig bag is a lot tougher than its humble selling price might indicate.
 Unlike many other gig bags, this one uses water-resistant Cordura fabric for the outer cover.

-The 20mm padding is thick and on par with the best affordable bass gig bag.
-However, the padding is the softer variety.
+The 20mm padding is thick and on par with the best affordable bass gig bags.
+However, the padding is of the softer variety.

 In terms of security, you get heavy-duty zippers that also feature oversized pulls.
 This makes taking out your instrument very easy.

 Three additional storage pockets can be found.
-Each one is capable of holding one or more pieces of gear or maintenance products so that you can always leave the house prepared.
+Each one is capable of holding one or more pieces of gear, extra sets of strings or maintenance products so that you can always leave the house prepared.

 The Gator Transit Series GT-Bass is a higher-end gig bag that many bass players would love to get their hands on.
 It features thick high-density foam padding for superior protection.
 The interior is lined with microfleece lining that won’t scratch the instrument or attract dust particles.